openstack/nova/doc/source/admin/architecture.rst

 and generating responses to the REST calls.
 RPC messaging is done via the **oslo.messaging** library, an abstraction on top of message queues.
-Nova uses a messaging-based, ``shared nothing`` architecture and most of the major nova components can be run on multiple servers, and have a manager that is listening for RPC messages.
+Nova uses a messaging-based, "shared nothing" architecture and most of the major nova components can be run on multiple servers, and have a manager that is listening for RPC messages.
-The one major exception is ``nova-compute``, where a single process runs on the hypervisor it is managing (except when using the VMware or Ironic drivers).
+The one major exception is the compute service, where a single process runs on the hypervisor it is managing (except when using the VMware or Ironic drivers).
 The manager also, optionally, has periodic tasks.
-For more details on our RPC system, please see: :doc:`/reference/rpc`
+For more details on our RPC system, refer to :doc:`/reference/rpc`.

+Nova uses traditional SQL databases to store information.
-Nova also uses a central database that is (logically) shared between all components.
-However, to aid upgrade, the DB is accessed through an object layer that ensures an upgraded control plane can still communicate with a ``nova-compute`` running the previous release.
+These are (logically) shared between multiple components.
+To aid upgrade, the database is accessed through an object layer that ensures an upgraded control plane can still communicate with a compute nodes running the previous release.
-To make this possible ``nova-compute`` proxies DB requests over RPC to a central manager called ``nova-conductor``.
+To make this possible, services running on the compute node proxy database requests over RPC to a central manager called the conductor.

-To horizontally expand Nova deployments, we have a deployment sharding concept called cells.
-For more information please see: :doc:`/admin/cells`
+To horizontally expand Nova deployments, we have a deployment sharding concept called :term:`cells <cell>`.
+All deployments contain at least one cell.
+For more information, refer to :doc:`/admin/cells`.

 Components